 Definition

 Most AI implementations fail not because of bad algorithms or wrong tool choices, but because organizations don't understand their starting point.
-An AI readiness audit reveals whether your marketing infrastructure can actually support AI—and where you need to focus before investing in expensive platforms.
+An revenue-system readiness audit reveals whether your marketing infrastructure can actually support AI—and where you need to focus before investing in expensive platforms.

 The Hidden Costs of Skipping the Audit